canonical/observability/terraform/modules/tempo/README.md

 This Terraform module deploys Tempo in its [microservices mode](https://grafana.com/docs/tempo/latest/setup/deployment/#microservices-mode), which runs each one of the required roles in distinct processes.
 [See](https://discourse.charmhub.io/t/topic/15484) to understand more about Tempo roles.

 > [!NOTE]
 > `s3-integrator` itself doesn't act as an S3 object storage system.
-For the HA solution to be functional, `s3-integrator` needs to point to an S3-like storage.
+For the solution to be functional, `s3-integrator` needs to point to an S3-like storage.
 See [this guide](https://discourse.charmhub.io/t/cos-lite-docs-set-up-minio/15211) to learn how to connect to an S3-like storage for traces.

 ## Requirements
 This module requires a `juju` model to be available.
 Refer to the [usage section](#usage) below for more details.